Directed, Undirected, Weighted, and Heterogeneous Graphs

 GNN implication: message passing alternates between the two node sets.
 Specialised bipartite GNNs propagate information from items to users and back.

-Real examples: knowledge graphs (TransE, DistMult) where entity pairs are connected by typed relations (was_born_in, works_at, married_to); social networks with typed interactions (friend, colleague, family).
+Real examples: knowledge graphs such as Freebase and Wikidata, where entity pairs are connected by typed relations (born_in, works_at, married_to); social networks with typed interactions (friend, colleague, family).
+TransE and DistMult are embedding models for such graphs, not graph types themselves.

-GNN implication: R-GCN and similar architectures learn separate weight matrices per relation type, aggregating typed messages separately before combining.
+GNN implication: R-GCN and similar architectures learn a separate weight matrix per relation type, aggregating typed messages separately before combining them.

 Heterogeneous Graphs